pabloazurduy/notes/stocastic_optimization/2_finite-state-markov-chains.md

 Without loss of generality you can take a random variable $Z_n$ which depends on the last $m$ states $Z_{n-1}, \ldots, Z_{n-m}$ and define a new markov chain $X_n = (Z_n, Z_{n-1}, \ldots, Z_{n-m})$ with a new state definition.

-### classification of states
+### Classification of states

-We define a **walk** as any sequence of states from the Markov chain where there is a non-zero probability of moving from one state to the next.
+1. We define a **walk** as any sequence of states from the Markov chain where there is a non-zero probability of moving from one state to the next.

-We define a **path** as **a walk that does not repeat any states**.
+2. We define a **path** as **a walk that does not repeat any states**.

-Finally, a **cycle** is a walk that starts and ends at the same state, with no other node repeated.
+3. Finally, a **cycle** is a walk that starts and ends at the same state, with no other node repeated.
 It is similar to a path, but since a path cannot repeat any node (including the start and end), a cycle does not qualify as a path.

 A state $j$ is **accessible** from state $i$ if there is a walk from state $i$ to state $j$.
 This is a transitive property, meaning if $i \rightarrow j$ and $j \rightarrow k$, then $i \rightarrow k$.